← RETURN TO BLOG

 Trip Interruption Coverage

-If you must interrupt your trip, benefits can be paid to reimburse you for your unused and nonrefundable trip payments plus additional transportation costs for you to:
+If you must interrupt your trip, benefits can be paid to reimburse you for your unused and nonrefundable trip payments for land or water travel arrangements plus additional transportation costs for you to:

 - Join your trip if you must depart after your scheduled departure date or travel via alternate travel arrangements (by the most direct route to reach your destination).